 Advisory is where major current events are first discussed, and advisors facilitate the Middle School Service Learning program.
 The emphasis in advisory is on helping students become better self-advocates, upstanders within their personal and global communities, and supporting their evolving sense of self.

 Students have the opportunity to take Art, Music, and Drama electives as part of their school day.
-Sixth graders take art, music, and drama, participating in each class twice a week on a trimester basis.
-Seventh graders choose two arts to focus on and switch on the semester, while Eighth graders specialize in one selected subject all year long.
+Sixth graders take art, music, and drama, participating in one arts class three times a week on a trimester basis, and then switching.
+Seventh graders choose two arts to focus on and switch on the semester, while eighth graders specialize in one selected subject all year long.

 After school competitive sports, language academy, and other enrichment classes are available through the After School Activities Program.